Security Server Installation Guide for Ubuntu

 • Software token’s PIN (reference data: 2.5).
 The PIN will be used to protect the keys stored in the software token.
 The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.

-# 3.4 Configuring firewall
+# 3.4 Configuring Firewall

 It is strongly recommended to protect the Security Server from unwanted access using a firewall (hardware or software based).
 The firewall can be applied to both incoming and outgoing connections depending on the security requirements of the environment where the Security Server is deployed.